carueda/tscfg/readme.md

 Output is written to $destDir/$className.ext
 ```

-So, to generate class `tscfg.example.ExampleCfg` with the example above
+So, to generate the Java class `tscfg.example.ExampleCfg` with the example above
 saved in `def.example.conf`, we can run:

 ```shell